 As he dives headlong into his fifties, Ross plans to push the boundaries even further, continuing to tackle 90-foot waves with nothing but a surfboard.
-Well past the age most pro-surfers would retire, the Aussie sums his life stage up perfectly: at 52, his life is now more exciting than ever before.
+Well past the age most pro-surfers would retire, the Aussie sums his life stage up perfectly: now, his life is now more exciting than ever before.

 “I always get asked when I’m going to retire,” Ross laughs.
 “But to be honest, I’ve never thought of retiring as surfing is not only my job, but my passion too.
 While I’m not ready to hang my board up just yet, I know I can’t keep surfing like this forever as it’ll be punishing for my body as I get older, so I need to think about what ‘retirement’ looks like for me.
 I still want to keep really active with my sport, the surfing community and what I’m doing, to help get me out of bed every day.
 Even if it’s not just big waves anymore, I want to be doing something that inspires me, so I’m thinking of setting up my own big wave competition and trying to raise the profile of the sport.
 I just don’t want to get to 65 and pack up shop, I want to keep my mind active, my spirit active and what’s left of the body active too.”